metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_data_store_v1alpha1_manifest.md

 Optional:

-- `content` (String) Bare content of the file, base64 encoded.
-It has precedence over the SecretReference value.
+- `content` (String) Bare content of the file, base64 encoded.It has precedence over the SecretReference value.
 - `secret_reference` (Attributes) (see [below for nested schema](#nestedatt--spec--tls_config--certificate_authority--private_key--secret_reference))

 <a id="nestedatt--spec--tls_config--certificate_authority--private_key--secret_reference"></a>